power-hunger/melody-generator/README.md

 python lstm.py
 ```

 The network will use every midi file in ./midi_songs to train the network.
-The midi files should only contain a single instrument to get the most out of the training.
+The midi files must contain two known
+instruments with similar note amount.
+Default instruments are- any string instrument and any keyboard instrument.

 **NOTE**: You can stop the process at any point in time and the weights from the latest completed epoch will be available for text generation purposes.